partim/impromptu/README.md

-# impromptu
-A train travel planner for incrementally planning impromptu journeys
+# Impromptu - an incremental travel planner